Catsoft-Studios/simple-gesture-documentation/DOCUMENTATION.md

 ## Hello World!

 But let's see how this works.
 Create a new script and attach it to a **Game Object**.
 Inside the script, look for the `Awake` method and add the following line of code.
-This line of code will tell the `SimpleGesture` framework that, everytime a *tap* gesture is detected, call the method named `MyMethod`.
+This line of code will tell the `SimpleGesture` framework that, everytime a *tap* gesture is detected, call the custom method named `MyMethod`.

 ``` cs
 public void Awake()